Summer Session

 Housing

-Applications for WSU on-campus summer housing are available in April.
-Summer housing contracts begin May 7 and classes begin May 8.
-Check the housing website in April so you can apply as soon as possible for summer housing.
+Applications for WSU on-campus summer housing are available now!
+We encourage you to apply online as soon as you can.
 If you apply for summer housing, you are guaranteed a space.
-Your specific room assignment will be given to you when you check in on campus.
-If you arrive earlier than May 7, email housing@wsu.edu to coordinate your arrival.
-You may need to complete a second housing application and move into a temporary space before summer housing officially becomes available on May 7.
+After approval, you can check the status of your room assignment at housing.wsu.edu.
+If you plan to arrive on campus before May 1, please email housing@wsu.edu to make special arrangements, as you will need to fill out a second housing application and move into a temporary space before moving into your summer housing.

 Orientation

 Summer session students begin classes before they can attend New Coug Orientation and International Student Tutorial.
 New undergraduate students must attend the first New Coug Orientation that they can during the summer.
 Summer session New Coug Orientation dates can be found here.
-International Student Tutorial will happen in August, but from May-August, we highly encourage you to check in with our international student advisors at Bryan Hall room 206.
+All international students must attend the International Student Tutorial and Academic English students must attend an additional tutorial.

 Note